-2. If a student driver or extra-curricular participant, they will be prevented from driving/participating until a negative "follow up" test is provided.
+2. Extra-Curricular & Driving:

 Student drivers and students in extra-curricular activities will also follow a cumulative discipline record program.

-If this "follow up" test is negative, and the student has completed a drug abuse intervention program, the student will be allowed to resume driving/participating.
+Once the administrator determines the student has completed a drug abuse intervention program, the student will be allowed to resume driving/participating.
 The student will obtain a cumulative discipline record for his/her entire high school career.

-1st Violation - Suspended from driving/participating until a negative "follow up" is provided.
-Students will be prohibited from attending any extra-curricular activities during the duration of the suspension, excluding practices.
-This includes club meetings, home contests, dances, loss of driving privileges, or any other non-academic extra-curricular activities.
+1st Violation - The student will be suspended for forty percent (40%) of a semester from driving or participating in extracurricular activities.
+This includes club meetings, home contests, dances, loss of driving privileges, or any other nonacademic extra-curricular activities.
+Students can reduce the suspension to twenty percent (20%) of a semester from driving or participating in extra-curricular activities if he/she enrolls in a professional intervention program within ten (10) days of the infraction and successfully completes the program, which is appropriate for the rule violation (applicable one time only on the first violation).

 2nd Violation - The student will be suspended for 365 days from the date of the infraction.
-Students will be removed from their current team and will be prohibited from attending any extra-curricular activities during the duration of their suspension.
+Students will be prohibited from attending any extra-curricular activities during the duration of their suspension.
 This includes club meetings, home contests, dances, loss of driving privileges, or any other non-academic extra-curricular activities.